Officially nicknamed the “Natural State” (formerly the Bear State), Arkansas was the 25th state to join the United States of America on June 15, 1836.

 While it is most likely that Arkansas and Kansas both come from the same route word, their pronunciation is wildly different.

 The state of Arkansas was named after the Arkansas River, which in turn was named after the French word “Arcansas.”

 Arcansas itself is confusing, though, as it is the plural form of a transliterated word, akansa.

 Akansa was the Algonquian word for the Quapaw people, the indigenous people to settle in modern-day Arkansas before European settlers arrived.

-For a long time there was a debate whether to pronounce the state’s name in the French fashion, making the last “s” silent, or to pronounce it in a similar way to Kansas.
+For a long time, there was a debate about whether to pronounce the state’s name in the French fashion, making the last “s” silent, or to pronounce it in a similar way to Kansas.